GoogleCloudPlatform/DataflowTemplates/v2/cdc-parent/README.md

 The Debezium connector exports data for each table into a separate Pub/Sub topic with a prefix.
 We’ll choose this prefix for our Pub/Sub topics: `export_demo_`.
 This prefix will be passed as an argument to the Debezium connector, along with a Google Cloud project.
-The PubSub topics that we'll create are:
+The Pub/Sub topics that we'll create are:

 - Table: `my-mysql.cdc_demo.people`
   - Topic: `export_demo_my-mysql.cdc_demo.people`